California State Route 237: Express lanes

-The SR 237 Express Lanes, the 5 mi high-occupancy toll (HOT) lanes along Route 237 in both directions between Mathilda Ave in Sunnyvale and I-880 in Milpitas, opened on March 20, 2012, east of North First Street and on November 22, 2019, up to Mathilda Ave.
+The SR 237 Express Lanes, the 5 mi high-occupancy toll (HOT) lanes along Route 237 in both directions between Mathilda Avenue in Sunnyvale and I-880 in Milpitas, opened on March 20, 2012, east of North First Street and on November 22, 2019, up to Mathilda Avenue.
 Instead of terminating exactly at the I-880 interchange, the Express Lanes continue along an connector ramp to I-880, so that eastbound Express Lane users merge directly into the I-880 northbound HOV lane (which itself becomes an Express Lane), and I-880 southbound Express Lane users can directly enter Route 237's westbound Express Lane.

-As of January 2025, the HOT lanes' hours of operation is weekdays between 5:00 am and 8:00 pm.
-Solo drivers are tolled using a congestion pricing system based on the real-time levels of traffic.
+As of January 2025, the HOT lanes' hours of operation is weekdays between 5:00 am and 8:00 pm; they are otherwise free and open to all vehicles at other times.
 Two-person carpools and clean air vehicles with a solo driver are charged 50 percent of the posted toll.
 Carpools with 3 or more people and motorcycles are not charged.
 All tolls are collected using an open road tolling system, and therefore there are no toll booths to receive cash.
-Each vehicle is required to carry either a FasTrak Flex or CAV (Clean Air Vehicle) transponder, with its switch set to indicate the number of the vehicle's occupants (1, 2, or 3 or more).
+Each vehicle using the HOT lanes is required to carry a FasTrak Flex transponder with its switch set to indicate the number of the vehicle's occupants (1, 2, or 3+).
+Those with clean air vehicles need to apply for a special FasTrak CAV tag.
 Solo drivers may also use the FasTrak standard tag without the switch.
 Drivers without any FasTrak tag will be assessed a toll violation regardless of whether they qualified for free.